not-really-a-coder/WeekList/README.md

-# FlowDo: Your Weekly Task Manager
+# WeekList: Your Weekly Task Manager

-FlowDo is a modern, intuitive task management application designed to help you organize your week with clarity and focus.
+WeekList is a modern, intuitive task management application designed to help you organize your week with clarity and focus.
 Built with Next.js, it provides a seamless and responsive experience for managing your personal and professional to-do lists.

 ## Key Features